rodolfodpk/go-crablet/docs/implementation.md

 The event store automatically handles optimistic concurrency control by:
 1. Checking if the provided position matches the current stream position
 2. Rejecting the append if there are concurrent modifications
 3. Updating the stream position atomically with the event append

-## References

-- [Dynamic Consistency Boundary (DCB)](https://dcb.events/) - The official website about the DCB pattern
-- [Sara Pellegrini's Talk at DDD Europe 2024](https://dddeurope.com/2024/sara-pellegrini/) - Recent talk about DCB and its practical applications